 How can I submit proof of vaccination?

 The College has engaged CastleBranch, a leading provider of health screening solutions, to manage the vaccination record collection process.
 Fully vaccinated individuals (ie: those who have completed their vaccination series of either two Pfizer or Moderna shots or one shot of the Johnson & Johnson vaccine) can upload their proof of vaccination through the CastleBranch system, per the instructions sent to their SJCNY email account.

 What is the deadline to submit proof of vaccination?

-What if I am not fully vaccinated before classes start?
+What if I am not fully vaccinated before classes start, Spring 2022?

-Students must receive their first dose of either the Pfizer-BioTech COVID-19 vaccine or an FDA-authorized for emergency use vaccine no later than Monday, August 16 and finish their full course of vaccination no later than Monday, September 13.
+Students must receive their first dose of either the Pfizer-BioTech COVID-19 vaccine or an FDA-authorized for emergency use vaccine no later than Wednesday, January 5 or a week after you register for classes (when applicable, e.g., late registrants).
 Any student who fails to submit the required documentation with proof of vaccination will be contacted and reminded of the requirement.
-Non-compliance of this policy by Monday, September 13 will prevent you from being permitted on campus, which may also impact your enrollment in classes.
+Non-compliance of this policy will prevent you from being permitted on campus, which may also impact your enrollment in classes.

 Where can I get vaccinated?